 - Too shallow: Introverts prefer a deeper conversation, with a meaningful outcome, which includes relevant details.

 - Fear of being caught out: If you don’t know what to say, it’s easy to feel worried about being on the spot.
 Introverts tend to process thoughts internally, extroverts process externally.
 In more basic terms, an extrovert is talking in order to process their thoughts, where an introvert needs to stop and think about things.
 This can lead to feeling bad if the introvert doesn’t have an “instant answer”.

 - Energy: Introverts lose energy spending time with people and would rather spend their precious “people energy” doing something more useful.

 - Gets in the way of real conversation: If all we do is fulfill societies expectation of trivia, small talk gets in the way of “proper conversation”.
 Psychologist Laurie Helgoe says introverts hate small talk because it creates a barrier between people.
 Superficial, polite discussion prevents openness, so people don’t learn about each other.

 - Privacy: Some introverts are private people (as are many extraverts), who don’t like opening up more than they need to.

 - Don’t like socialising: Actually, introverts don’t have a dislike of socialising and can socialise productively.
 However, it’s not their preference; is your issue with small talk about socialising?

 These were the most common responses when discussing small talk.
 Is there “a reason”, or does it vary depending on the person and the context?

-How can you get better at small talk?
+How to get better at small talk.

 - Avoid: Be honest, not possible.
 There are times when it’s needed.
 If it’s actually because you’re shy, that’s something different.
 Learning to manage small talk seems more practical (sometimes that is skill based, sometimes managing your exposure).